Online Training Starts February 2021

 - Group dynamics.

-- 7 non-residential weekend teaching blocks.
-The non-residential blocks will be held on Saturdays and Sundays, meeting approximately every 2 months over the course of the training.
+- 12 online weekend teaching blocks.
+We will be meeting approximately every month over the course of the training.
 Dates are posted below.

-- Small seminar ‘pods’ to meet bi-monthly by Zoom (or other platform) for the duration of the programme.
+- Small seminar ‘pods’ to meet by Zoom in the months when the larger group is not meeting (except for July 2021 and 2022).
 These are practice and study groups and are facilitated by faculty members.

-- Apprenticeship-style teaching model with experienced MBSR/MBCT teacher.
+- Apprenticeship-style teaching model with experienced MBSR/MBCT teacher mentor.

 - Daily personal mindfulness practice of 45 minutes or more; written and recorded assignments, reading and study.